ostrodmit/ostrodmit.github.io/index.md

 ---
 __Assistant Professor (RTPC) of Mathematics__ --- University of Southern California
 <span style="color:red;">
-_I am on the job market this year.
-I only consider tenure-track or permanent positions._
+_I am on the job market this year._
 </span>

 <p align="center">